deepily/genie-in-the-box/README.md

 #### THE (FAR) FUTURE DREAM: 2024

-1. Interact with my computer using my voice, and have it do what I want it to do, when & how I want it done.
+1. Interact with my agents, servers & computers using my voice, and have it do what I want it to do, when & how I want it done.
+I'm not asking for much, am I?
 2. _Safely and securely, of course_
-3. And, of course, I want to be able to do this with my phone, car, house, etc.
-4. World peace, non X, and all that too
+3. World peace, non X, and all that too

 #### DISCLAIMER